axyorah/lsystem2flower/README.md

 ```

 ### Setup <a name="setup"></a>
-Once dependencies are resolved you can start tickering with L-Systems and flowerification by running:
+Once dependencies are resolved you can start tickering with the L-Systems and flowerification by running:
 ```
 $ python app.py
 ```